-- I. The school will jointly develop with parents, distribute to parents of participating children, a School Parental Involvement Policy that the school and parents of participating children agree on. - 2.
+- 1. The school will jointly develop with parents, distribute to parents of participating children, a School Parental Involvement Policy that the school and parents of participating children agree on. - 2.
 The school will notify parents about the School Parental Involvement Policy in an understandable and uniform format and, to the extent practicable, will distribute this policy to parents in a language the parents can understand. - 3.
 The school will make the School Parental Involvement Policy available to the local community. - 4.
-The school will periodically update the School Parental Involvement Policy to meet the changing needs of parents and the school. - 5.
-The school will adopt the school's school-parent compact as a component of its School Parental Involvement Policy. - 6.
-The school agrees to be governed by the following statutory definition of parental involvement, and will carry out programs, activities and procedures in accordance with this definition: Parental involvement means the participation of parents in regular, two-way, and meaningful communication involving student academic learning and other school activities, including ensuring - a) that parents play an integral role in assisting their child's learning; - b) that parents are encouraged to be actively involved in their child's education at school; - c) that parents are full partners in their child's education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their child; - d) the carrying out of other activities, such as those described in section 1118 of the ESEA.
+The school will include the School Parental Involvement Policy in the Parent Handbook published online. - 5.
+The school will periodically update the School Parental Involvement Policy to meet the changing needs of parents and the school. - 6.
+The school will adopt the school's school-parent compact as a component of its School Parental Involvement Policy. - 7.
+The school agrees to be governed by the following statutory definition of parental involvement, and will carry out programs, activities and procedures in accordance with this definition: Parental involvement means the participation of parents in regular, two-way, and meaningful communication involving student academic learning and other school activities, including ensuring - a) that parents play an integral role in assisting their child's learning; - b) that parents are encouraged to be actively involved in their child's education at school; - c) that parents are full partners in their child's education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their child; - d) the carrying out of other activities, such as those described in section 1118 of the Elementary and Secondary Education Act (ESEA).